Poll: 83 Percent Say FBI Should Release Biden Informant Form

 The poll of 2,090 registered voters was taken from June 14 to June 15.

-Last week, Republican Sen. Charles E. Grassley of Iowa claimed on the Senate floor that two recordings existed between Zlochevsky and Biden, as well as 15 more between Zlochevsky and Biden's son, Hunter Biden.
+Last week, Sen. Chuck Grassley, R-Iowa, claimed on the Senate floor that two recordings existed between Zlochevsky and Biden, as well as 15 more between Zlochevsky and Biden's son, Hunter Biden.

 "So, as I've repeatedly asked since going public with the existence of the 1023, what, if anything, has the Justice Department and FBI done to investigate?"
 Grassley asked.